 If you or a loved one has suffered an injury as the result of another individual or organization’s misconduct, you may be eligible for compensation.
-Since its founding in 1980, the law firm of Jaroslawicz & Jaros, PLLC has helped thousands of clients throughout New York City and surrounding areas recover over $1 billion in damages in personal injury, construction injury, medical malpractice, and insurance-related cases.
+Since its founding in 1980, the law firm of Jaroslawicz & Jaros, PLLC, has helped thousands of clients throughout New York City and surrounding areas recover over $2 billion in damages in personal injury, construction injury, medical malpractice and insurance-related cases.

-We have posted some of our actual case settlements and verdicts on our web site and are proud to have had over one-hundred (100) settlements and verdicts in excess of one-million dollars ($1,000,000) for our clients in various cases involving, car accidents, construction site accidents, slips and falls, medical malpractice and various other personal injury cases including the largest verdict in New York of forty-four million dollars ($44,000,000) for an injured construction worker.
+We have posted some of our actual case settlements and verdicts on our website and are proud to have secured hundreds of settlements and verdicts of more than $1 Million for our clients in cases involving car accidents, construction site accidents, slips and falls, medical malpractice and other personal injury cases, including the largest verdict in New York of $44 Million for an injured construction worker.

-When potential clients come into our offices for a free initial consultation we discuss some basic information with you:
+When potential clients come into our offices for a free initial consultation, we discuss some basic information:

 - Is the injury a direct result of the negligent actions of another individual or organization?

 - Do you think that the individual or organization that is responsible for your injury has insurance coverage to compensate you for your injuries?

 Depending on the answers to these questions, we can usually determine if a claim is viable and what next steps should be taken.
 It is important to contact an attorney as quickly as possible if you think you might have a case because there is a time limit called a statute of limitations running in most personal injury cases.
 If you wait too long to file the case, the statute of limitations may mean you will not be able to file a claim.